yuechen-li-dev/Margaret/primer/vulkan-primer.md

       - Surface validation failures clearly.
       - Use debug names and labels where the repository already supports them.
       - Do not suppress warnings by making the architecture less explicit.
+      - Prefer development flows that make backend mistakes noisy.
+    guidance:
+      - Validation is not a cleanup step after the architecture is finished.
+      - It is part of how the architecture stays honest.

   portability_and_features:
     headline: